 Our goal is to help our triggered manager to regulate his breathing so that his anterior cingulate gets activated, along with other brain regions associated with emotions,(i.e. ventralmedial cortex) to increase his ability to express his feelings and thoughts more effectively and respond differently to his “irrational” co-worker.

 Working with past information about our experience and patterns that are similar to what is triggering us in the moment can help to unravel what’s stuck emotionally.
 Emotional triggers can be neural habits that contain “old baggage.”
-“I can’t solve today’s problem unless I understand whether the current situation is triggered by past patterns.”
+Understanding our current emotional reaction is often contingent on identifying past patterns.

 UCLA researcher, Dr. Matthew Lieberman, found that learning to “label” our emotions maximizes cognitive ability.
-He asserts that using simple language to “name” anticipated and experienced emotions, actually lowers the arousal of the limbic system producing a quieter brain state.
+His research showed that using simple language to “name” anticipated and experienced emotions, actually lowers the arousal of the limbic system producing a quieter brain state.
 This in turn, allows the PFC to act more effectively.